 It’s like they keep trying to find ways to put people together in the same virtual “room,” but they forget to help you “dress” for the occasion.

 Don’t waste your time with these gimmicks.
-IF you find someone online you find interesting, message them immediately and mention something about them or something from their written profile that caught your attentions.
+IF you find someone online you find interesting, message them immediately and mention something about them or something from their written profile that caught your attention.
 This does NOT mean messaging someone with ” I think you’re HOT!”.
 There are a number of great conversation starters you can check out to get things going in the right direction.

 The 7 profile photos NOT to use on your dating profile